Art Masterpieces in Tuscany You Don’t Want to Miss

 Duomo in Florence, Italy

 That said, if you haven’t been to Florence, then you should include it on your itinerary.
-Stay at least two nights and preferably three.
+Stay at least two nights and preferably three or four.

 You won’t run out of art masterpieces to enjoy.